Myddle

-Myddle—also formerly known as Mydle, Middle, Mid [sic], M'dle, Meadley and Medle—is a small village and former civil parish, now in the parish of Myddle, Broughton and Harmer Hill, in the Shropshire Council district, in the ceremonial county of Shropshire, England, about 10 miles north of Shrewsbury, the county town of Shropshire.
+Myddle (also formerly known as Mydle, Middle, Mid [sic], M'dle, Meadley and Medle) is a small village and former civil parish, now in the parish of Myddle, Broughton and Harmer Hill, in the Shropshire Council district, in the ceremonial county of Shropshire, England, about 10 miles north of Shrewsbury, the county town of Shropshire.
 In 1961 the parish had a population of 745.

 In a book written about Myddle in 1700, the author, Richard Gough, describes the parish community and its doings, and his work has been used as a study of human relations.
 The book has been called "the greatest insight" into the "middle sort" of people in Early Modern England.
+Gough's book was published at London and Shrewsbury by Henry Sotheran & Co and Adnitt & Naunton in 1875.
+C. 1975 the Records Committee of Salop County Council published the book in facsimile and a paperback edition appeared in 1981.
+Human Nature Displayed in the History of Myddle: also known as "Antiquities and Memoirs of the Parish of Myddle, County of Salop" was a facsimile edition of the privately printed edition of 1834, published by Centaur Press in 1968.

 History

+Medieval history

 The village of Myddle was occupied by 1066, with a manor house for Siward, Earl of Northumbria completed in the 1050s.

 By 1086, the year of the Domesday Book under William the Conqueror, the manor house was occupied by Rainald the Sheriff.
 During the 12th century, the Fitz Alan family of Clun occupied the manor house, with John Le Strange acquiring it around 1165.

 In 1234, Myddle was the location of the signing of the treaty between King Henry III and Welsh Prince Llywelyn the Great, called The Peace of Middle.

 In September 2005 and September 2007 a detectorist uncovered a small number of hammered gold coins dating back to the 14th century.